Philodendron spiritus sancti is an ornamental houseplant with long, glossy leaves.

 4. Potting & Repotting

-You can choose a pot that is 1-2 inches bigger in diameter than your plant’s root ball.
+Additionally, you can choose a pot that is 1-2 inches bigger in diameter than your plant’s root ball.

-Make sure to check the rootball thoroughly and trim away all the brown and decayed roots.
+However, make sure to check the rootball thoroughly and trim away all the brown and decayed roots.

-Water the Philodendron thoroughly and let it settle properly in its new home to prevent any transplant shock.
+Water the Philodendron thoroughly and let it settle properly in its new home to prevent transplant shock.

-5. Regular Pruning
+5. Occasional Pruning

 It would be best to prune it regularly to maintain its appearance and uniform growth pattern throughout the year.

-Spiritus sancti can be attacked by pests like Spider mites and Mealybugs and diseases like Bacterial leaf spots and Root rot.
+Spiritus sancti can be attacked by pests like spider mites and mealybugs and diseases like bacterial leaf spots and root rot.

-Growth Characteristics of Philodendron Spiritus Sancti
+Philodendron Spiritus Sancti Growth & Flowering

 These plants are most likely to reproduce in the middle of the night.